-I can't travel far from Altrincham.
-What is the rationale as to why all Altrincham lawyers aren't included on all bank panels?
+Unfortunately I am unable to travel far from Altrincham.
+Is there a reason why all Altrincham conveyancing practitioners aren't included on all bank panels?

 Before the recession most mortgage companies demonstrated an approach to risk which is different from today.
 The Financial Services Authority in 2010 conducted a thematic review into property fraud which concluded: know the conveyancers on your panel.
 Consequently, lenders have since looked to extract more data from law firms regarding their processes and the individuals who work for them and set certain criteria such as completing a minimum number of transactions.
 Thousands of law practices have been excluded from lender panels even though they had 100% healthy disciplinary record, no complaints and no claims and didn't just 'dabble' in conveyancing.
 Such firms were never going to meet the minimum amount of transactions the mortgage companies insisted on.

 Is it the case that all Altrincham solicitors on the Coventry BS conveyancing panel are governed by the Solicitors Regulatory Authority?